joergfoertsch/trb_dirich_threshold/README.md

 ROOT and trbnet should be filled in the Makefile: TRBNETDIR, ROOTDIR.
 The current setting of both of these varibles forsees a compilation on lxhadeb06 as hadaq

-The usage of the program can be seen by using the --help /-h command Examples of standard tasks are:
+Before using the program you need to set the correct LD_LIBRARY_PATH via ". setLD" The usage of the program can be seen by using the --help /-h command Examples of standard tasks are: